hansonhl/antra/README.md

 the result for different inputs, making it efficient to access intermediate values in the graph and intervene on the computation graph, at the expense of extra memory space.

 `antra` is lightweight and flexible.
-It is agnostic to the input and output types of each node's functions.
+It is agnostic to the input and output types as well as the content of each node's functions.
 Optionally, if you have `pytorch` installed, `antra` can perform computations and interventions in batches, which is useful for analyzing numerically intensive systems such as neural networks.

+Note that `antra`'s primary purpose is to provide a lightweight scaffolding to convert an algorithm/program/computation process into a computation graph and perform interventions on it.
+It does not perform back-propogation on its own.

 ## Defining a computation graph